Frequently Asked Questions

 If the tracking has not updated at all, we may have printed your label a day or so ahead of packing.
 Your email was generated as soon as we printed the label, it’s how we have our system configured.
 This is common with backorder or pre-order items.

-If the item has shipped and stopped mid-stream, you might try calling UPS.
-Since switching from USPS to UPS, we have have FAR fewer issues, but they still happen.
+If the item has shipped and stopped mid-stream, you might try calling UPS or USPS.
+It’s not common, but occasionally a package will get stuck in a shipping hub for a few days, but packages actually being lost in the UPS/USPS stream is VERY uncommon.
 If you’re concerned, email us, we will share any information we have.

 If you choose Economy Shipping at checkout, it is almost a guarantee that the postal service will deliver the package to your door.
 How it gets to the post office in your town – however – is a little bit of our call.
 We look at the size and weight of the package and determine if UPS SurePost or USPS Priority Mail makes the most sense.
 If the item is under 1lb and you don’t live in Ohio or a bordering state, it’ll probably be Priority.
 If your order is over 1lb, it’s much more likely that we will choose SurePost.

-This is a 2019 change that should help all of our customers get some combination of a faster and/or cheaper delivery.
+This is a recent change that should help all of our customers get some combination of a faster and/or cheaper delivery.
 It also allows us to spread out fulfillment over multiple pickups, and it tends to get packages out of here faster – everyone wins!

 If you feel your package was lost or stolen, or there was damage that resulted in lost/broken product, the first step is to file a claim with the carrier.
 Many of our packages are UPS these days, but there are still a good number going USPS.
 This is an issue that must be dealt with via the shipper first.
 At the time the shipper deems the case closed and the package lost, Area 419 may replace the product at a discounted rate.
 This replacement is at the sole discretion of Area 419.